McKenzie River fishing guide

 from me.
 I would be happy to sign it and enclose one of my signature wet flies

 tied by me personally.
-In writing book this, I have kicked the hornet’s nest.
+In writing this book, I have kicked the hornet’s nest.

 Some controversy.
 Yes, it has info about flies, techniques, and where the fish